Chaser324/XCOM2-GotchaAgain/GotchaAgain/GotchaAgain/ReadMe.txt

 ------------------------------------------------------------------------------------------------------------------------
 !
 Known issues                                                                                                         !
 ------------------------------------------------------------------------------------------------------------------------
--Until the new version of Perfect Information is released, there are conflicts with this unless you manually fix it.
-See the discussion thread on this for instructions.
--Please let me know if you encounter any other issues, and if a savegame demonstrating it can be provided it will make fixing it a lot easier on my part.
+-Please let me know if you encounter any issues, and if a savegame demonstrating it can be provided it will make fixing it a lot easier on my part.

 ------------------------------------------------------------------------------------------------------------------------
 !
 Changelog                                                                                                            !
 ------------------------------------------------------------------------------------------------------------------------
+v1.39 (WOTC):
+- Update mod to work with War of the Chosen.
+This breaks compatibility with the vanilla non-WOTC version of XCOM 2.
+ Compatibility with Perfect Information is also now broken.
+I will attempt to restore compatibility if/when Perfect Information is updated for WOTC.

 v1.38:
 -The indicator showing that hacking a door is possible will now trigger at range if hacking it is possible using the Gremlin.